jay-curtis/azure-network-protocols/README.md

 <img width="927" alt="Screenshot 2025-04-03 at 6 14 03 PM" src="https://github.com/user-attachments/assets/9eeecb23-50b3-4105-aef8-b67ff1499432" />
 </p>
 <p>
-In preparation of the third step of firewall configuration, I gave a perpetual ping command between the Windows and Linux virtual machines in Powershell.
+In preparation of the firewall configuration step, I gave a perpetual ping command between the Windows and Linux virtual machines in Powershell.
 I did this by entering the command "ping" with the Linux private IP address and a "-t."
 I then went back to Microsoft Azure and into the Linux VM's network settings to its "Network Security Group."
 From there, I opened the "Settings" and then "Inbound security rules."
 I continued forward by creating a new rule that established a deny action to any and all ping activity to the Linux virtual machine.
 </p>
 <br />